Unified Privacy Guarantees for Decentralized Learning via Matrix Factorization¶

 TL;DR¶

-This paper unifies diverse algorithms and trust models in decentralized learning (DL) under a matrix factorization (MF) mechanism framework, extends privacy guarantees to more general matrix types, and proposes the MAFALDA-SGD algorithm that significantly outperforms existing methods on both synthetic and real-world graph topologies by optimizing noise correlation.
+This paper unifies multiple algorithms and trust models in decentralized learning (DL) into a Matrix Factorization (MF) framework.
+It generalizes privacy guarantees to broader matrix types and proposes the MAFALDA-SGD algorithm, which significantly outperforms existing methods on synthetic and real graph topologies by optimizing noise correlation.

 Background & Motivation¶

-Background: Decentralized learning (DL) enables users to collaboratively train models over peer-to-peer communication graphs without sharing raw data.
-Strong privacy guarantees are typically achieved via differential privacy (DP).
-Centralized DP-SGD has a mature MF-based noise correlation analysis framework that leverages temporal noise correlations to improve privacy-utility trade-offs.
-However, MF methods had previously only been applied in centralized settings.
+Background: Decentralized learning (DL) allows users to collaboratively train models via peer-to-peer communication graphs without sharing raw data.
+Strong privacy is typically achieved through Differential Privacy (DP).
+Centralized DP-SGD has a mature noise correlation analysis framework based on Matrix Factorization (MF), which leverages temporal noise correlation to improve the privacy-utility tradeoff.
+However, MF methods were previously limited to centralized scenarios.

-Limitations of Prior Work: (1) DP analysis in DL relies on ad hoc proofs tailored to specific algorithms and trust models, lacking a unified framework; (2) existing analyses fail to fully exploit the noise correlations arising from redundant exchanges in peer-to-peer communication, leading to overly pessimistic privacy guarantees; (3) existing MF theory requires the workload matrix to be square, full-rank, and lower-triangular — conditions not satisfied in DL settings.
+Limitations of Prior Work: (1) DP analysis in DL relies on ad hoc proofs for specific algorithms and trust models, lacking a unified framework; (2) existing analyses fail to fully exploit noise correlations arising from redundant exchanges in peer-to-peer communication, leading to pessimistic privacy guarantees; (3) existing MF theory requires the workload matrix to be square, full-rank, and lower-triangular, conditions not satisfied in DL.

-Key Challenge: The matrices arising from the distributed communication structure of DL violate the assumptions of existing MF theory; moreover, adversaries under different trust models (LDP, PNDP, SecLDP) possess different levels of knowledge, necessitating a unified treatment.
+Key Challenge: The distributed communication structure of DL generates matrices that do not satisfy the assumptions of existing MF theory.
+Furthermore, varying levels of adversary knowledge across different trust models (LDP, PNDP, SecLDP) require a unified modeling approach.

-Goal: (1) Encode DL algorithms as a single matrix multiplication; (2) unify adversary knowledge representations across different trust models; (3) extend MF-based DP guarantees to rectangular and possibly rank-deficient matrices; (4) design new algorithms by optimizing noise correlations.
+Goal: (1) Encode DL algorithms into a single matrix multiplication form; (2) unify adversary knowledge representations across different trust models; (3) generalize MF privacy guarantees to rectangular and potentially rank-deficient matrices; (4) design new algorithms by optimizing noise correlations.

-Core Idea: Represent the gradient-noise interaction in decentralized learning uniformly as \(\mathcal{O}_\mathcal{A} = AG + BZ\) (where \(A = BC\)), generalize the GDP privacy guarantee of MF, and optimize the noise correlation matrix \(C\) to derive the new algorithm MAFALDA-SGD.
+Core Idea: The gradient-noise interaction in decentralized learning is uniformly represented as \(\mathcal{O}_\mathcal{A} = AG + BZ\) (where \(A=BC\)).
+The paper generalizes MF's GDP privacy guarantees and proposes the MAFALDA-SGD algorithm by optimizing the noise correlation matrix \(C\).

 Method¶